Florida Right to Clean Water: Proposed 2026 amendment

 The number of signatures gathered in a purely volunteer campaign proved the interest of state voters for the amendment, however, and encouraged initiation of a second leg to the clean water campaign by the organization to follow immediately.
 A second proposed amendment process was begun taking advantage of the network of volunteers and supporters established prior to the new deadline.
 The second leg of the clean water campaign is for placement of a proposed constitutional amendment before the voters on the 2026 ballot and began in March 2024.
 Gathering begins from scratch, entirely new petitions must be submitted that are signed within a newly-stipulated collection time in order to qualify for placement on the ballot for the 2026 election.
 Gathering begins from scratch, entirely new petitions must be submitted that are signed within the two-year election cycle to qualify for placement on the ballot for the 2026 election.

-The updated ballot summary of the 2026 ballot proposal is printed on each petiton and states as its intention, that the proposed amendment "creates an enforceable, fundamental right to clean and healthy waters, authorizing a person to sue for equitable relief when a state executive agency, by action or inaction, allows harm or threat of harm to Florida waters".
-The summary continues that the proposed amendment "provides for strict judicial scrutiny of such action or inaction; adds to available remedies; identifies affected contitutional provisions; provides for enforcement; defines terms; and requires attorney's fees and costs to prevailing plaintiffs".
+The updated ballot summary of the 2026 ballot proposal is printed on each petition and states as its intention, that the proposed amendment "creates an enforceable, fundamental right to clean and healthy waters, authorizing a person to sue for equitable relief when a state executive agency, by action or inaction, allows harm or threat of harm to Florida waters".
+The summary continues that the proposed amendment "provides for strict judicial scrutiny of such action or inaction; adds to available remedies; identifies affected constitutional provisions; provides for enforcement; defines terms; and requires attorney's fees and costs to prevailing plaintiffs".